uber/RemoteShuffleService/README.md

 Please contact us (**remoteshuffleservice@googlegroups.com**) for any question or feedback.

-## Quick Start: Run Spark Application With Remote Shuffle Service in Kubernetes
+## Quick Start: Run Spark Application With Pre-Built Images

 ### Deploy Remote Shuffle Service using Helm